 Prior to the COVID-19 pandemic, IEUA provided free educational field trips to schools at the Chino Creek Wetlands and Educational Park to promote public understanding of the value of natural treatment wetlands, the creation of habitat for endangered/ sensitive species and environmental stewardship.
-During FY 2020, 1,734 Girl Scouts, Boy Scouts, elementary and high school students took part in the Water Discovery Field Trip Program prior to March when field trips were put on hold due to the pandemic.
+During FY 2020, 1,734 Girl Scouts, Boy Scouts, elementary and high school students took part in the water discovery field trip prior to March when field trips were put on hold due to the pandemic.

-Health precautions following the onset of the pandemic required that IEUA shift all education programs from in-person to virtual.
+Health precautions following the onset of the pandemic required that IEUA shift all education programs from inperson to virtual.
 In April 2020, IEUA launched Owlie's Virtual Adventures.
-The new virtual program features Wally's Water Conservation Camp, virtual tours, a series of At-Home Activities from the Water Discovery Field Trip Program, how-to videos on YouTube, and more.
+The new program features Wally's Water Conservation Camp, virtual tours, a series of At-Home Activities from the Water Discovery Field Trip Program, how-to videos on YouTube, and more.

-The new virtual program, developed in-house by IEUA's External Affairs Department staff, demonstrates commitment to the goal of educating children about the importance of water and water conservation despite evolving conditions.
+The new virtual programs, developed in-house by IEUA's External Affairs Department staff, demonstrate commitment to the goal of educating children about the importance of water and water conservation despite evolving conditions.